Bacchus Motorcycle Club: Criminal allegations and incidents

 Bacchus member Derreck Dean Huggan was charged with possession of drugs and a restricted weapon after police seized approximately $85,000 worth of crack cocaine, marijuana and hashish, as well as $1,600 in cash and a loaded handgun during a raid on a home in Lunenburg County, Nova Scotia on 14 April 2000.

 Police again began surveillance on Huggan after a shop he owned and managed was raided in Charlottetown in May 2006.
 He was arrested in November 2006 as part of a police operation that involved arrests in Charlottetown and Halifax, Nova Scotia.
 He was convicted on several counts of conspiracy to traffic cocaine, hashish, ecstasy and hydromorphone, and was sentenced to six-and-a-half years in prison in July 2007.

 Bacchus member James Russell "Rustie" Hall and his wife Giovanna "Ellen" Hall were murdered in their Barr Settlement, Nova Scotia home on 26 February 2010.
 The Royal Canadian Mounted Police (RCMP) stated that the deaths may be linked to organized crime.

-Matthew Thomas Foley, president of Bacchus' Saint John, New Brunswick chapter, was convicted of manslaughter over the death of Michael Thomas Schimpf, who was shot and killed near the club's headquarters on 14 July 2012.
+Matthew Thomas Foley, president of Bacchus' Saint John, New Brunswick chapter, was convicted of manslaughter over the death of Michael Thomas Schimpf, who was shot and killed near the club house on 14 July 2012.
+On 18 April 2011, a Bacchus member was arrested in Amherst, Nova Scotia by the Royal Canadian Mounted Police after the police discovered marihuana and cocaine in his car.
+In October 2011, the police raided the clubhouse of the Bacchus chapter in Saint John on suspicion of operating an illegal bar which were unfounded and everything the house had to be returned to its members.
+The police called the fire department, which condemned the building for its numerous violations of the fire code.
+On 14 July 2012 at a farewell party to their old clubhouse, Michael Thomas Schimpf, approached the chapter president, Matthew Foley.
+A video camera showed that Foley pulled out his hand gun and walked off-screen with Schimpf.
+Foley returned alone while Schmpif's body was with a bullet though his heart was found later that day.
+Foley admitted that he killed Schimpf, but stated it was in self-defense after several attempts were made to prevent Schimpf from harassing Foley.
+Foley made a plea bargain with the Crown where the charges of first-degree murder were dropped in exchange for him pledging guilty to manslaughter.
+Schimpf was a convicted drug dealer who in the days before the murder had thrown bricks though the window of a tattoo shop owned by Foley.
+On 29 September 2012, two Bacchus members were accused of beating to death Walter Wheeler at Fredericton's 20/Twenty Club but were not charged as witnesses description of the event showed it was Wheeler who initiated an attack on one of the individuals.
 Foley was sentenced to ten years in prison and banned from owning firearms for life in August 2012.